0xAF/0xAF.org/content/websdr-update.md

 tags = ["news", "ham", "sdr", "2023"]
 +++

 It's been a long time, since I've written here.
-I knew it is a doomed idea to make a blog.
+I knew it was a doomed idea to make a blog.
 So here are some updates on the WebSDR.

 WebSDR moved to new address, where I've prepared more WebSDRs for you to listen to.